Skip to main content

 "country": "US",

 Be aware that changing attributes may change the assigned feature values.
 This can be disorienting to users if not handled carefully.
-A common approach is to only refresh attributes on navigation, when the window is focused, and/or after a user performs a major action like logging in.
+A common approach is to refresh attributes only on navigation, when the window is focused, or after a user performs a major action such as logging in.

 Tracking Callback

-Any time an experiment is run to determine the value of a feature, we can run a callback function so you can record the assigned value in your event tracking or analytics system of choice.
+Whenever an experiment is run to determine the value of a feature, you can run a callback function to record the assigned value in your event tracking or analytics system.

 // Example using Segment.io